Eddie Ryan

 Vincent Rubio (born 5 November 1985), better known by the ring name Eddie Ryan, is a British professional wrestler currently active in the United Kingdom.
 Rubio, originally from Plymouth, England, started his in ring career in 2008 at the 4 Front Wrestling (4FW) training school.
 His first match was in January of the following year for 4FW under the ring name Eddie Reyes, being given the gimmick of a Spanish wrestler.
 Before representing England overseas in Japan and the United States, Rubio changed his ring name to Eddie Ryan, with an English gimmick.

 In 2018, Rubio first appeared on national television channel FreeSports for 5 Star Wrestling, and later as a part of the NXT UK brand of World Wrestling Entertainment.
-Ryan is a twenty-time heavyweight champion, and held eight tag team championships with his partner Jason Larusso, as a part of The Lionhearts, Charlie Sterling as a part of "Crazy Teacups", & Joel Redman.
+Ryan is a twenty-time heavyweight champion, and held nine tag team championships with his partner Jason Larusso, as a part of “The Lionhearts”, Charlie Sterling as a part of "Crazy Teacups", & Joel Redman as a part of “The Professionals”.